 '''

 (send a-window on-move x y) → void?

-x : (integer-in -10000 10000)
+x : position-integer?

-y : (integer-in -10000 10000)
+y : position-integer?

 '''

 Specification: Called when the window is moved.
 (For windows that are not top-level windows, "moved" means moved relative to the parent's top-left corner.)
 The new position is provided to the method.